5 Major Phases Of Fetal Lung Development

 3. Canalicular phase

 The canalicular phase of fetal lung development begins around 16 to 24 weeks of gestational age.
 During the canalicular phase, a barrier develops between the air and blood, which enables the lungs to supply oxygen to respiratory capillaries and enable the carbon dioxide to depart from the respiratory capillaries to the lungs.
-Different tissue types develop in the fetus’ lungs during the canalicular phase distinguishing oxygen-carrying tissues from the blood-carrying tissues (3).
+Different tissue types develop in the fetus’ lungs during the canalicular phase distinguishing oxygen-carrying tissues from the blood-carrying tissues.
+This vascularization process ensures the lungs efficiently exchange gases, which is vital for the fetus’s respiratory health after birth (3).

 4. Saccular phase